axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/case-widget.rst

    can change this by setting the ui:param ``filterGroupId`` in ``PortalCases.xhtml`` to a new Long value.

-      **Tip**

-      If you have multiple case lists in your project, you may want to set ``filterGroupId`` to an unique identifier for each of your ``PortalCases.xhtml`` across your projects
+    .. tip:: If you have multiple case lists in your project, you may want to set ``filterGroupId`` to an unique identifier for each of your ``PortalCases.xhtml`` across your projects